-Their understanding of sales is limited, some have a poor view of sales, so they can easily pass over resumes based on industry or prior company experience.
-As a result, you often find themselves hiring familiarity over talent.
+Their understanding of sales is limited.
+Some have a poor view of sales, so they can easily pass over resumes based on industry or prior company experience.
+As a result, you often find yourself hiring familiarity over talent.

 2. Recruiters are the Last Resort.
 Companies have downgraded their reliance on recruiters to fill roles due to the high costs and past experiences.
 Instead, they engage them when all else is exhausted, which leaves many good candidates off the radar of good career opportunities.

 3. Great Opportunities Outside the Box.
 Targeting competitors is an easy way of networking.
-There is familiarity in the role, the industry and sales function.
+There is familiarity with the role, the industry and the sales function.
 There is also the potential of maybe stepping up the ladder to a sales management or national account management role.